Choose another PM

 A series of sensational developments kept the case in the public eye.
 Kisch broke his leg while jumping from his ship in Melbourne, and the High Court ruled that the government’s ban had not satisfied the requirements of the Immigration Act.
-To satisfy such requirements, Kisch (a noted linguist) was given a dictation test in Scottish Gaelic, which he failed.
+To satisfy such requirements, Kisch was given a dictation test in Scottish Gaelic, which he failed.
 In turn the High Court found that Scottish Gaelic was not a European language in the meaning of the Immigration Act.
 During the Court’s deliberations, Kisch was free on bail and able to speak at public meetings, so the exercise was pointless.
 In the end, the Commonwealth government was forced into a backdown – it agreed to drop all further legal action and pay all Kisch’s court costs, if he left the country.

 Menzies was not involved in the original decision, nor did he have ministerial responsibilities for immigration matters, which lay with the Country Party Minister for the Interior, Thomas Paterson.
 But throughout the affair Menzies found himself in the position of being the main defender of government policy.
 As Attorney-General, the government’s main legal spokesman, it embarrassed Menzies that successive High Court rulings went against the government.
-The long-term legacy of the affair was that his political opponents could portray Menzies as illiberal and an opponent of free speech.
+The long-term legacy of the affair was that his political opponents could attack Menzies as an opponent of free speech.

 In late 1938, Menzies was again cast into the public spotlight when waterside workers at Port Kembla, New South Wales, refused to load a ship with pig-iron bound for Japan.
-The unionists stated their actions were political – a protest at Japan’s aggression in China and concern that Australia could become the next target of Japanese militarism.
+The unionists stated their actions were political – a protest at Japan’s brutal aggression in China and concern that Australia could become the next target of Japanese militarism.
 As Attorney-General and Minister for Industry, Menzies was the responsible minister.